The GROW-IT Center will be a community-university urban agricultural Gateway for Research, Outreach, Workforce Development, Innovation and Teaching.

 - Pamela Anderson, Principle, 292 Design Group

-- Mark Asplen, Associate Professor & Department Chair, Natural Sciences, Metropolitan State University*
+- Mark Asplen, Associate Professor and Department Chair, Natural Sciences, Metropolitan State University*

-- Jodi Bantley, Community Engagement Coordinator, Institute for Community Engagement and Scholarship (ICES), Metropolitan State University* ** ***
+- Jodi Bantley, Associate Director for Civic and Community Partnerships, Institute for Community Engagement and Scholarship (ICES), Metropolitan State University* ** ***

 - Karin DuPaul, Neighbor and Board Member, Friends of Swede Hollow*